tlverse/tlverse-handbook/05-origami.md

 dividing the available data into the training set and validation set (holdout set).
 The model is then fitted on the training set, and further evaluated on the observations in the validation set.
 Typically, the data is split into
-$60/40$, $70/30$ or $80/20$ splits.
+$60/40$, $70/30$, $80/20$ or $90/10$ splits.

 The holdout method is intuitive, conceptually easy, and computationally not too demanding.
-However, if we repeat the process of randomly splitting the data into the training and validation set, we might get a different validation loss (e.g., MSE).
-In particular, the loss over the validation sets might be highly variable, depending on which samples were included in the training/validation split.
+However, if we repeat the process of randomly splitting the data into the training and validation set, we might get a very different cross-validated emprical risk.
+In particular, the emprical mean of the loss over the validation sets might be highly variable, depending on which samples were included in the training/validation split.
+Overall, the cross-validated emprical risk for the holdout method is more variabiable, since in includes variability of the random split as well - which is not what we want.
 For classification problems, there is a possibility of an uneven distribution of different classes in the training and validation set unless data is stratified.
 Finally, note that we are not using all of the data to train and evaluate the performance of the proposed algorithm, which might result in bias.

 #### Leave-one-out